OLIMEX/ESP32-P4-DevKit/SOFTWARE/Demo_Examples/mipi_dsi/README.md

 # MIPI DSI LCD Panel Example

-[esp_lcd](https://docs.espressif.com/projects/esp-idf/en/latest/esp32p4/api-reference/peripherals/lcd/dsi_lcd.html) supports MIPI DSI interfaced LCD panel, with frame buffer(s) managed by the driver itself.
+This demo is based on [esp_lcd](https://docs.espressif.com/projects/esp-idf/en/latest/esp32p4/api-reference/peripherals/lcd/dsi_lcd.html) and modified for Olimex ESP32-P4-DevKit.
+This project supports MIPI DSI interfaced LCD panel, with frame buffer(s) managed by the driver itself.

 This example shows the general process of installing a MIPI DSI LCD driver, and displays a LVGL widget on the screen.